shambhavi12001/ecg-classfication/README.md

 | MobileNet-1D (FP32)        | 7,493  | —        | 0.9758 |
 | Residual CNN (L=32)        | 52,933 | 740.4 KB | 0.9774 |

-Takeaway: input shortening cuts compute (MACs) but not footprint; the depthwise-separable architecture (~7.7× fewer params) and int8 quantization (~9× smaller on disk) are the levers that actually shrink the model for a wearable, with negligible accuracy cost.

-## Use of AI tools

-An AI assistant (ChatGPT) was used to help locate suitable public ECG datasets, to help draft and edit the report text, and to explain the MobileNet / depthwise-separable architecture.
-All experiments, code, and reported results were produced and verified by the author.